cheater/Commander-16-Ideas/README.md

 This is a place to submit ideas for the Commander 16 Computer by David Murray aka 8-bit guy. **BE CIVIL, CONSTRUCTIVE, AND UNDERSTANDING.
 No griefing, aggression, harassment, or astro-turfing**.
 There will be zero tolerance.
 This issue tracker is open to everyone.
-There is also a [wiki] here which we will can use.
+There is also a [wiki] here which we can use.

 David Murray doesn't know anything about this bug tracker (surprise, David!).
 I have created it so that conversation that currently happens in the Facebook